 keepers).
 Both the

-AppModuleBasic types are defined in a file called
+AppModuleBasic types are, by convention, defined in a file called

 AppModule exposes a collection of useful methods on the module that facilitates the composition of modules into a coherent application.
 These methods are called from the